 1. Cast Iron

 Smelting iron with carbon, silicon, and other metal alloys produces cast iron.
-Cast iron is heated to a molten state and then poured into various molds and castings to make a variety of items, including frying pans.
-Cast iron comes in a variety of forms, including gray, white, ductile, and malleable iron, which are produced by different methods of processing and heating.
+We heat cast iron to a molten state and then pour it into various molds and castings to create various items, including frying pans.

 2. Wrought Iron